dunk0002/Genome-Searching/README.md

 The `get_reference_sequence` locates the reference sequence to the genome that the user asks to see.

-Other features available are finding all the instances of the specific genome and outputting the data to an Excel file for easier access.
+Other features available are finding all the instances of the specific genome, the description and date created